 Some cards have minimum income requirements.
 To avoid inaccurate probability results, please ensure this is accurate.

 Your eligibility results are estimates based on information pulled from your credit profile on the day you perform the check.
-However these estimates may become less accurate as time passes, especially if you do anything that might affect your credit score.
+However, these estimates may become less accurate as time passes, especially if you do anything that might affect your credit score or your circumstances change.

-Our soft credit checking partners (HD decisions and Capital One) refresh the information they use to estimate your eligibility on a monthly basis.
+Our soft credit checking partners (HD decisions and Capital One) refresh the information they use in order to estimate your eligibility on a monthly basis.

-So, if you are looking at results that are a few weeks old, you should probably start again and do a new eligibility check to get more accurate results.
+So, if you are looking at results that are a few weeks old, a new eligibility check could get you more accurate results.